 I retired from my work as a software developer after spending nearly 30 years in electronics and IT.
 I have always enjoyed messing with computers and began an interest in photography when I was at school.
 So upon retirement a hobby/semi pro photography pastime was an obvious choice for me.
 I began with a two year, part time City and Guilds college course and joined the excellent local Cheltenham Camera club.
 My involvement in photographic projects has until recently been steady with annual away trips carefully planned in advance.
-Some recent health issues has slowed me down a bit but I hope to speed up again soon.
+However recent health issues has slowed me down a bit but I hope to speed up again eventually.

 I live in Cheltenham in England which is at the heart of the Cotswold area.
 I try to make the best of the local features and visitor spots here.
 There are a good number of National Trust houses and gardens as well as Arboreta and Steam railways, nature parks and pretty villages to choose from.
 The photo of me was taken a while back now by Graham Mealand and shows me playing about on the Malvern hills with my sturdy old Mamiya 220 film wide format camera.
 I started taking pictures of all sorts when I joined the Cheltenham Camera Club.
 After a few years I had made some progress and having won the intermediate aggregate competition for prints two years on the trot I had a stab at gaining my CPAGB.
 I managed that OK.
 By now I had decided that my best work was probably in the church architecture field.
 My work was winning awards and I enjoyed doing it.
 I used my Tilt & Shift lens and applied HDR techniques to get the best results.
 Below are a few photographs and anecdotes about my early adventures in photography and developed my taste for particular genres.

 When the opportunity arises I photograph wild birds and birds in flight.
 There are several centres supporting owls and raptors near me including the International Centre for Birds of Prey.
 ICBP.
 The WWT wetlands centre at Slimbridge is a 20 minute drive from here.
 I can't pretend that I find this anything other than difficult.
 Lots of practice needed and a fast focussing and sharp lens

 This Credit from the Photographic Alliance of Great Britain applies to club photography and a member is eligible to take the test after a 2 year membership and acceptance of images submitted to an annual exhibition.
 The images in the submission for the award are marked by a panel of 6 judges and each picture can be awarded a total of 30 points.
 To achieve the award the photographer must accrue 200 of a maximum 300 for the 10 prints.
-I managed 225 points.
+I managed 223 points.
 Below are the 10 images comprising my entry.